Megan Duffy: Coaching career

 In 2009, Duffy retired from play and entered the coaching ranks as an assistant under Kim Barnes Arico at St. John's.
 Her initial responsibilities included guard skills, scouting, and game planning.
 In 2011–12, Duffy also became St. John's recruiting coordinator.
 In 2012, Duffy accepted the position as associate head coach with George Washington.
 In 2014, Duffy left George Washington to accept the position of assistant coach with the University of Michigan, where she spent three seasons before being named the head coach at Miami (OH) in 2017.

-In two seasons with the Redhawks, Duffy accumulated a 44-20 overall record, including a 25–11 mark in league play.
+In two seasons with the Redhawks, Duffy accumulated a 44–20 overall record, including a 25–11 mark in league play.
 The team earned bids to the WNIT each season that she was there.
 In her first season at Miami in 2017–18, Duffy coached Miami to 21 wins, up from just 12 the previous season.
 This marked the largest improvement in the nation from the previous season in terms of total victories.

 Duffy was named the head coach at Marquette on April 10, 2019, the sixth head coach in the program's history.
-Through three seasons, she boasts the best winning percentage of any coach in the program's history, going 66-26 (.717) overall and 40-16 (.713) in BIG EAST play.
-In her first year at MU, she was named the BIG EAST Coach of the Year after guiding the Golden Eagles to a runner-up finish in the league and a 22-7 overall record despite being picked ninth in the league's preseason coaches' poll.
+Through three seasons, she boasts the best winning percentage of any coach in the program's history, going 66–26 (.717) overall and 40–16 (.713) in BIG EAST play.
+In her first year at MU, she was named the BIG EAST Coach of the Year after guiding the Golden Eagles to a runner-up finish in the league and a 22–7 overall record despite being picked ninth in the league's preseason coaches' poll.
 In November 2021, Duffy was named as one of the 40 Under 40 rising stars in women's basketball by The Athletic.

+On April 3, 2024, Duffy was named the head coach of the Virginia Tech Hokies, the 8th coach in program history.